hpi-schul-cloud/schulcloud-documentation/README.md

 This website is a documentation aggregator for all Schulcloud-Verbund software.

-It is deployed at https://hpi-schul-cloud.github.io/
+It is deployed at https://hpi-schul-cloud.github.io/schulcloud-documentation/

+**the domain is subject to change**

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.